Ssajaia/password-cracker/readme.md

 crack.py — the ZIP wordlist tester (the script you provided).
 DO NOT run this against third-party files.

-test-wordlist.txt — a tiny, safe, synthetic wordlist (one-line examples).
-Use this for demonstrations.

 EXAMPLES/ — (optional) small generated test zips you create for demos.

 README.md (this file)